stevewhitmore/writings/2022-11-21-angular-unit-test-pain-points.md

 }
 ```

-This is because BehaviorSubjects immediately emit values when they're initialized.
+This is because BehaviorSubjects immediately emit values when they're subscribed to.
 If `customerUpdated$` was a regular Subject we'd need to break that AAA structure a little bit:

 ```typescript
   describe('listenForUpdates()', () => {